Role Bias in Diffusion Models: Diagnosing and Mitigating through Intermediate Decomposition: Benchmark Experimental Setup

 \textbf{Automated Evaluation.} We evaluate generated images using VQAScore~\citep{lin2024evaluating} with `clip-flant5-xxl' backbone, the current state-of-the-art compositional evaluation model.
-We include overall prompt alignment (standard VQAScore) and category-specific criteria: \textit{spatial configuration}, \textit{orientation}, \textit{facial expression (gaze)}, and \textit{pose}.
-These fine-grained scores effectively evaluate \textbf{role-binding} beyond overall alignment.
-Inspired by ~\citep{cho2024davidsonian}, we generate binary questions for each category using GPT-4o (e.g., ``Is the mouse positioned in front of the cat?'') where the expected answer is ``yes.''
+We include overall prompt alignment (standard VQAScore) and role-specific criteria: \textit{spatial configuration}, \textit{orientation}, \textit{facial expression (gaze)}, and \textit{pose}.
+These fine-grained scores effectively evaluate \textbf{role binding} beyond overall alignment.
+Inspired by ~\citep{cho2024davidsonian}, we generate binary questions for each category using GPT-4o (e.g., ``Is the mouse positioned in front of the cat?''), where the expected answer is ``yes'' if the image correctly represents the intended composition.
 Each category score is the average VQAScore across its questions.
+Prompts in to Sec.~\ref{sec:supp_prompts}.

-\textbf{Bias $\boldsymbol{\beta}$.} Metrics like VQAscore provide an alignment score between the image and the overall prompt.
-However, these metrics fail to capture fine-grainedg details such as direction, orientation, spatial configuration, etc. In addition to our specific question-answer criteria (see above), to better capture the direction of the action (i.e. mouse$\rightarrow$chasing$\rightarrow$cat vs cat$\rightarrow$chasing$\rightarrow$ mouse) we define \textbf{role direction bias} $\boldsymbol{\beta} = -\Delta$ where $\Delta = \text{VQAScore}(c)- \text{VQAScore}(c^{rev})$, and $c$, $c^{rev}$ are \textit{matching} and \textit{unmatching} (reversed) prompts, respectively.
-A positive $\boldsymbol{\beta}$ indicates bias towards the reversed relationship, revealing role-directional bias in the model (i.e., the lower the better).
-In practice, we observe that all T2I methods result in positive $\boldsymbol{\beta}$'s when generating \textit{rare composition}, but the smaller the $\boldsymbol{\beta}$ is (closer to 0), the less of a bias a method exhibits.
-If $\boldsymbol{\beta} \leq 0$, the model does not have biased towards reversed composition and generated image is well-aligned with the intended composition.
+\textbf{Bias $\boldsymbol{\beta}$.} Image-Text Alignment (ITA) metrics like VQAscore measure alignment between image and text.
+However, these metrics fail to capture fine-grained details, such as direction, orientation, and spatial configuration.
+In addition to our specific role-specific criteria (see above), to better capture the direction of the action (i.e. mouse$\rightarrow$chasing$\rightarrow$cat vs. cat$\rightarrow$chasing$\rightarrow$mouse), we define \textbf{role direction bias} $\boldsymbol{\beta}$. $\boldsymbol{\beta}$ measures the degree to which the generated image matches the reversed composition over the intended composition.
+Formally, $\boldsymbol{\beta} = -\Delta$ where $\Delta = \text{VQAScore}(I, p_c)- \text{VQAScore}(I, p_{c^{rev}})$, with $I$ and $p_c$ denoting image and prompt for composition $c$, and $p_{c^{rev}}$ denoting the reversed prompt.
+We refer to \text{VQAScore}($I$, $p_c$) and \text{VQAScore}($I$, $p_{c^{rev}}$) as \textit{matching} and \textit{unmatching} scores, respectively.
+A positive $\boldsymbol{\beta} $ indicates bias towards the reversed composition, with lower values closer to 0 indicating less bias, and $\boldsymbol{\beta} \le 0$ indicates the model is not biased and the generated image is well-aligned with the intended composition.
+T2I models exhibit positive $\boldsymbol{\beta}$ for rare compositions (Tab.~\ref{tab:role_bias_t2i}).